a-blondel/mohh2-server/README.md

 ### 1/ Riivolution patches (Wii only)

-To make the game to use this server you need to activate Riivolution patches when starting the game.
+To make the game to use this server you need to activate a Riivolution patch (or a Gecko Code) when booting the game.
-Patches can be found here : https://github.com/a-blondel/mohh2-wii-patch
+They can be found here : https://github.com/a-blondel/mohh2-wii-patch

 ### 2/ Hosts file or DNS

 In order to intercept requests from the game, you must either use a DNS server or edit your hosts file.

-- Hosts file (for Dolphin)
+- Hosts file (for PPSSPP/Dolphin)

 Add these lines to your hosts file (`C:\Windows\System32\drivers\etc`) :
 ```
 127.0.0.1 pspmoh07.ea.com
 127.0.0.1 wiimoh08.ea.com
 127.0.0.1 pspmoh08.ea.com
+127.0.0.1 tos.ea.com
 127.0.0.1 naswii.nintendowifi.net
 ```